unicode-org/icu4x/ffi/diplomat/wasm/docs/decimal_ffi.rst

 .. js:class:: ICU4XFixedDecimalFormat

     An ICU4X Fixed Decimal Format object, capable of formatting a :js:class:`ICU4XFixedDecimal` as a string.
-See `the Rust docs <https://unicode-org.github.io/icu4x-docs/doc/icu/decimal/struct.FixedDecimalFormat.html>`__ for more information.
+    See the `Rust documentation <https://unicode-org.github.io/icu4x-docs/doc/icu/decimal/struct.FixedDecimalFormat.html>`__ for more information.

     .. js:staticfunction:: try_new(locale, provider, options)

         Creates a new :js:class:`ICU4XFixedDecimalFormat` from locale data.
-See `the Rust docs <https://unicode-org.github.io/icu4x-docs/doc/icu/decimal/struct.FixedDecimalFormat.html#method.try_new>`__ for more information.
+        See the `Rust documentation <https://unicode-org.github.io/icu4x-docs/doc/icu/decimal/struct.FixedDecimalFormat.html#method.try_new>`__ for more information.

     .. js:staticfunction:: try_new_from_decimal_symbols_v1(data_struct, options)